dortania/vanilla-laptop-guide-legacy/preparations/offline-installer.md

 This will take some time so may want to grab a coffee or continue reading the guide.
 (To be realistic, you shouldn't be following this guide step by step without reading the whole thing first.)

-You can also replace the `createinstallmedia` path with that of where your installer's located, same idea with the drive name.

 ## Mounting the EFI partition